p4lang/p4ofagent/README.md

 This generates a Makefile with target `p4ofagent` to be required by a [p4factory](https://github.com/p4lang/p4factory) target Makefile.

+For use with bmv2, the P4 Openflow Agent needs to be installed.
+Simply follow the above instructions for building, but with CPPFLAGS=-D_BMV2_ exported in your environment.
+Then run `make p4ofagent` and `make install`.

 ## Features
 The P4 Openflow Agent is P4-independent, so features vary with the source P4 program.
 With everything enabled, the `openflow.p4` module supports: